-- (a) new shares arising from the conversion or exercise of any convertible securities - (b) new shares arising from the exercise of share options or vesting of share awards outstanding or subsisting at the time of the passing of this resolution, provided the options or awards were granted in compliance with Part VIII of Chapter 8 of the Listing Manual of the SGX-ST; and - (c) any subsequent bonus issue, consolidation or subdivision of shares. - (iv) Resolution 9, if passed, the aggregate number of shares to be issued under Combine Will Employee Share Option Scheme shall not exceed 15% per cent of the total issued ordinary share capital (excluding treasury shares) of the Company from time to time. - (v) Resolution 10, if passed, authorizes the Directors to purchase shares of the Company by way of market purchases and/or off-market purchases according to prescribed rules and regulations governed by the Companies Law and the Listing Manual of the SGX-ST. Further details are set out in the Appendix enclosed together with the Annual Report.
+- (a) new shares arising from the conversion or exercise of any convertible securities; - (b) new shares arising from the exercise of share options or vesting of share awards outstanding or subsisting at the time of the passing of this resolution, provided the options or awards were granted in compliance with Part VIII of Chapter 8 of the Listing Manual; and - (c) any subsequent bonus issue, consolidation or subdivision of shares. - (iv) Resolution 6: If passed, the aggregate number of shares to be issued under the Combine Will Employee Share Option Scheme shall not exceed 15% of the total issued ordinary share capital (excluding treasury shares) of the Company from time to time. - (v) Resolution 7: If passed, this resolution authorises the directors of the Company to purchase shares of the Company by way of market purchases and/or off-market purchases according to prescribed rules and regulations governed by the Companies Law and the Listing Manual.
+Further details are set out in the Appendix enclosed together with the Annual Report.